-- a) Broad sets of applicability - Mechanisms to avoid frame loss are essential for support of the highly loss sensitive higher layer protocols, which are prevalent in the important applications E.g. data storage, clustering, backplane fabrics.
-Back-end data storage networks, clustering networks and backplane fabrics are typically limited in size, making them amenable to a flow control mechanism that operates over a limited number of hops. - The data traffic to be controlled by the proposed congestion notification mechanism will be segregated using the Ethernet priority mechanism, thus ensuring that traffic types that are not amenable to flow control may efficiently co-exist with those that are, thus enabling network consolidation.
+a) Broad sets of applicability

+- Mechanisms to avoid frame loss due to congestion are essential to support the highly loss sensitive higher layer protocols used for data storage, clustering, and backplane fabrics.
+Back-end data storage networks, clustering networks and backplane fabrics are typically limited in size, making them amenable to a flow control mechanism that operates hop by hop. - The data traffic to be controlled by the proposed flow control mechanism will be segregated using the VLAN tag encoded priority values, ensuring that traffic types that are not amenable to flow control may co-exist with those that are.